samsheffield/Senior_Thesis/docs/presentations.md

 - Does it have a theme and setting?
 - What is your project's "hook"?
 (What's one novel, fun, or interesting thing about it?)
 - Are there particular novel technologies which you are using?
 - How would you describe the overall feeling of your project?
 (Remember that the words you choose convey different emotional meaning: “walk, stroll, skip, leap, glide, float”, "happy, ecstatic, overjoyed, pleased").
-For games, these words chould be _verbs_.
+For games, these words should be _verbs_.

 ### Precedents

 __Provide three significant precedents for your project and briefly describe a detail or two which is inspiring or informative for each.__

 What inspired your project?
-This can be anything which informed the design of your game in some meaningful way.
+This can be anything which informed the design of your project in some meaningful way.
 These precedents should be examples which you consider successful at doing something of value relevant to your current project.

 ### Artistic and Design Goals